Updated May 9, 2023

 The matrix multiplication is like each element of every row from the first matrix gets multiplied by each element of every column from another matrix.
 Then, we will sum all the element-wise values to get a single value.
-The first row for First Matrix is 2, 6, 3, and the first column of the Second Matrix has values 2, 7, 4.
+The first row for First Matrix is 2, 6, and 3, and the first column of the Second Matrix has values 2, 7, and 4.
 Going with element-wise multiplication, we will get –

 (2*2) = 4, (6*7) = 42 and (3*4) = 12 as multiplication results.
 Now, we will add these three values together to get the first element of the Resultant Matrix.

 4 + 42 + 12 = 58.

 Thus, the first element of the Resultant Matrix will be 58.

 Example #2 – Using MMULT to Multiply Two Matrices

 Suppose we have two matrices, as shown below, with three rows and three columns:

-We will use the MMULT to have the product of these two matrices and get a new matrix out of it called as Resultant Matrix, which can be stored in A7:C9.
+We will use the MMULT to have the product of these two matrices and get a new Resultant Matrix, which can be stored in A7:C9.

-Since we have three rows in the First Column and the same number of columns in the Second Matrix, the Resultant Matrix will be a matrix with three rows and three columns.
+Since we have three rows in the First Column and the same number of columns in the Second Matrix, the Resultant Matrix will have three rows and three columns.

 Step 1: Select all cells across A7:C9 under Resultant Matrix and initiate a formula for MMULT in cell A7.

-Step 2: Use First Matrix as a first argument under MMULT function, which is spread across A2:C4.
+Step 2: Use the First Matrix as a first argument under the MMULT function, spread across A2:C4.
 Use a comma to separate the first argument from the second.

 Step 3: Use the Second Matrix as a second array argument under the MMULT function, which is spread across E2:G4.
 Complete the formula by adding a parenthesis that closes the formula.

 Step 4: Now, press Ctrl + Shift + Enter to get the output of this array formula instead of the press Enter key.
 You’ll get an output as shown below: